Kenneth Brown (pastoralist): Exploring expeditions

 Brown undertook a number of exploring expeditions between 1852 and 1863.
 In 1852, he explored the country behind Glengarry with Major Logue.
-Two years later, he was a member of Robert Austin's expedition of 1854.
+Two years later, in 1854 he participated in the Greenough Bootenal Springs confrontation between local settlers and Aborigines, soon after that he was included as a member of Robert Austin's expedition of 1854.
 On that expedition, he shot and collected the type specimen of the Australian night parrot (Pezoporus occidentalis) on break-away ranges north west of Mount Magnet near Mount Farmer.
 In 1859, he explored the higher reaches of the Murchison River with William Dalgety Moore to look for new land.
 In June 1862, he again explored up the Murchison, this time with Thomas Burges.

 In 1863, Brown was part of an expedition to the Glenelg River.
 The explorers also included the naturalist Dr James Martin, Brown's brother Aubrey, Samuel Hamersley, and B. D. Clarkson, and was financed by a group of pastoralists including Brown and his brother, Hamersley, and L. C. Burges senior.
 The following year, Brown and other people associated with the expedition sued Burges and others, seeking money they believed was owed to them.
 The case was eventually settled out of court.